 And, even if we encourage you to put sand in your compost, remember that not every sand is compostable.
 So, we remind you to be careful of what you put in your compost pile.
 Do not add sand rich in lime and sodium, as this may harm your plants more than it does good.
 In addition, you should never put sand that contains elements of bronze or brass.
 This type of sand is toxic to the soil and will only worsen the condition of your plants.

-How to put sand in your compost to create a pile?
+How do you put sand in your compost to create a pile?

 The process is not that tedious and easy enough if you follow the instructions carefully.
-Now, follow these mentioned steps below (steps from SFGATE).
+Now, follow the mentioned steps below (steps from SFGATE).

 2. Get a large container like a wheelbarrow and put your sand there.
 Mix equal parts compost and sand in the wheelbarrow or any other large container.